A Groom’s Guide To Wearing A Lounge Suit

 Your accessories play such an important role and will add an extra layer of personality to your overall look.
 The byword here is contemporary yet timeless.
 At Whitfield & Ward, we offer our customers an individual styling appointment to carefully consider the ties, pocket squares and shoes to suit their wedding.

 We hope you found our guide useful and we’d love to help you choose a lounge suit that works for you.
+To find out more about our fantastic range of bespoke and hire suits click here.
 To schedule your personal styling appointment, call us on 01625 536 545 and we’ll handle the rest!